 At Junior King’s, we continue to develop essential IT and Digital Literacy skills including, but not limited to, high levels of competence in office software, touch typing, learning how to use the Internet as a research tool, how to stay safe online and communicating with others using e-mail.
 Highlights include learning how to design and program Android apps, coding websites in HTML and introducing game theory.

 The Junior King’s Design and Technology department prepares pupils to be creative problem solvers, to work as individuals and as members of a team, to participate in tomorrow’s rapidly changing technologies and to enjoy expressing their ideas using a wide range of media.
 Students are engaged in using computer aided design and manufacture, wood, metal, plastic and electronics to communicate their unique ideas.

-At Junior King’s students are given the opportunity to develop a variety of practical techniques as they explore their imaginative thinking.
-Working in stimulating contexts they engage in a continuous course of personal development, learning to use today’s technologies so they can participate in developing tomorrow’s.
+At Junior King’s, students are given the opportunity to develop a variety of practical techniques as they explore their imaginative thinking.
+Working in stimulating contexts, they engage in a continuous course of personal development, learning to use today’s technologies so that they can participate in developing tomorrow’s.

 Drama is taught to all pupils from Years 3 to 8 through regular lessons, with aspects of the curriculum being taught in the Pre-Prep.
 The focus of the curriculum is twofold:

 Through all Drama activity, pupils learn how to work together, gain self-confidence and express themselves freely.

 The curriculum is progressive, allowing pupils to develop new skills, strategies and techniques with each new scheme of work, as well as honing those they have already learnt.